adambiltcliffe/codex/readme.md

 # Tests to write

+Blademaster: other units have swift strike
+Blademaster: after it dies, other units lose swift strike
-Everything about Blademaster and Trojan Duck
+Blademaster: if it dies when defending without killing attacker, other units don't deal damage twice Everything about Trojan Duck
 More thorough tests for Final Smash
 Ultimate spell casting condition tests